|

 Parisienne night died,

-a ragged street beggar slept at the base of a post.
+a ragged street beggar slept at the

 In the morning, the balcony was sticky,